p-jonczyk/discord-bot-room-conditions/README.md

 ## HOW TO

+1. Run ***bot.py***
-1. Go to choosen Discord guild/server (where you added BOT)
+2. Go to choosen Discord guild/server (where you added BOT)
-2. Check all available commands by typing:
+3. Check all available commands by typing:
     - ***.help*** at Discord chat
-3. Try them out !
+4. Try them out !
 <br />